 Changing market conditions and new regulations are transforming the securities finance space, just as business and technology innovations provide new opportunities for market participants to improve the processing and management of their stock lending and repo businesses.
 In a Q&A, DerivSource spoke with David Selwood, vice president, head of managed services (Securities Finance and Collateral) at FIS, about the rise of managed services, and how they can support the changing needs of securities financing businesses.
+Watch the video.

 Q: How is the securities financing industry changing at the moment?